Software apps and online services

 If you want to buy one or 1 million just send me a DM, XD just kidding.

-I just have some of them, assembled or as a diy kit, either way the gerber files are uploaded so you can fabricate them wherever you want.
+either way the gerber files are uploaded so you can fabricate them wherever you want.

 I'm on twitter, you can see what's going on @IObrizio